caders117/LanChat/README.md

  - Names go together.
  - Client + Server pairs Servers have to be started first.
  - Client + Server pairs Server talks to multiple clients, looks clean on Server screen, icky on Client screen.
  - User_interface_finished.jar is the full application.
+It doesn't work :(

 Networking and Multithreading were both new.